MicrosoftDocs/defender-docs/defender-endpoint/ios-configure-features.md

      :::image type="content" source="media/tvm-app-sync-toggle.png" alt-text="App sync toggleSup" lightbox="media/tvm-app-sync-toggle.png":::

 > [!NOTE]
-> To get the list of all the apps including unmanaged apps, the admin has to enable **Send full application inventory data on personally owned iOS/iPadOS devices** in the Intune Admin Portal for the supervised devices marked as "Personal".
+> To get the list of all the apps including unmanaged apps, the admin has to enable **Send full application inventory data on personally owned iOS/iPadOS devices** setting in the Intune Admin Portal for the supervised devices marked as "Personal".
 > For the supervised devices marked as "Corporate" in the Intune Admin Portal, the admin need not enable **Send full application inventory data on personally owned iOS/iPadOS devices**.

 ### On an Unsupervised Device